hikaru7719/receipt-rest-api/README.md

 - Gin
 - Gorm

-## SlakcAPI and RESTAPI
+## SlackBot and RESTAPI
-you can use this API as SlackAPI or REST API.
+you can use this API as SlackBot or REST API.